Kinda-Nefarious/alx-higher_level_programming/0x00-python-hello_world/README.md

 * 6-concat.py - Python script prints Welcome to Holberton School!
 * 7-edges.py - Python script.
 * 8-concat_edges.py - Python script to print object-oriented programming with Python, followed by a new line.
 * 9-easter_egg.py - Python script that prints “The Zen of Python”, by TimPeters, followed by a new line.
+* 10-check_cycle.c - Function in C that checks if a singly linked list has a cycle in it.
+* 100-write.py - Python script that prints exactly and that piece of art is useful - Dora Korpar, 2015-10-19, followed by a new line.
+* 101-compile - Script that compiles a Python script file.
+Python file name will be stored in the environment variable $PYFILE.
+* 102-magic_calculation.py - Python function def magic_calculation(a, b).